hustcer/nushell.github.io/.ebook-pub/commands/sort-by.md

 # sort-by

-**version**: 0.93.0
+**version**: 0.100.1

 ## **usage**:

-Sort by the given columns, in increasing order.
+Sort by the given cell path or closure.

 ## Signature

-`> sort-by ...rest --reverse --ignore-case --natural`
+`> sort-by ...rest --reverse --ignore-case --natural --custom`

 ## Parameters

-- `...rest`: The column(s) to sort by.
+- `...rest`: The cell path(s) or closure(s) to compare elements by.
 - `--reverse`: Sort in reverse order
-- `--ignore-case`: Sort string-based columns case-insensitively
+- `--ignore-case`: Sort string-based data case-insensitively
-- `--natural`: Sort alphanumeric string-based columns naturally (1, 9, 10, 99, 100, ...)
+- `--natural`: Sort alphanumeric string-based data naturally (1, 9, 10, 99, 100, ...)
+- `--custom`: Use closures to specify a custom sort order, rather than to compute a comparison key

 ## Input/output types: